-The MLP is the simplest type of a {\red {\bf neural network}}, consisting of only forward-propagating layers, as one goes from left to right sequentially in the layers as indicated in \eqref{mlp}.
+Schematically, the MLP looks like Figure \ref{f:mlp}, where the left-most layer is the {\it input layer}, the right-most, the {\it output layer} and every thing in between,{\it hidden layers}.
+The MLP is the simplest type of a {\red {\bf neural network}}, consisting of only forward-propagating layers, as one goes from left to right sequentially in the layers as indicated in Figure \ref{f:mlp}.
 In general, a neural network is any finite directed graph of neurons and could consist of backward as well as forward propagation, even cycles in the graph are perfectly allowed.
-If there are several (or many) hidden layers, the neural network is usually called {\em deep} and the subsequent machine learning is referred to as {\red {\bf Deep Learning}}.

-\paragraph{Backward Propagation: } Allowing for backward propagation gives us the flexibility to adjust the weights and biases of a neural network when training.
-To do so, we can define a {\bf cost function}, standard examples of which include mean squared error and cross-entropy (for categorical and binary data).
-Back propagation then achieves parameter adjustments by minimising the cost function.
-It is so named as adjustments are first made to the last layer and then successive layers moving backwards.
+What we therefore have is a {\red network} of neurons, called a neural network (NN).